dmtrKovalenko/material-ui-datetimepicker/CONTRIBUTE.md

 # Contributing
-:raised_hands::tada: First off, thanks for taking the time to contribute! :tada::raised_hands:
+:raised_hands::tada: First off all, thanks for taking the time to contribute! :tada::raised_hands:

-The following is a set of guidelines for contributing to react-datetime.
+The following is a set of guidelines for contributing to material-ui-datetimepicker.
 The purpose of these guidelines is to maintain a high quality of code *and* traceability.
 Please respect these guidelines.